rwcarlsen/cas/README.rst

 - use https (TLS) instead of http on the blobserver

-- move blob.FileMeta Hidden field to be inside the filemeta Notes
+- move blob.Meta Hidden field to be inside the filemeta Notes

-- move FileMeta.Path into the Notes field somehow
+- move Meta.Path into the Notes field somehow

   - Modify fad-mount to take list of blobrefs (not object refs) to mount piped in